 This way of understanding ourselves and shaping our world has been a necessary evolutionary stepping stone, bringing important benefit.
-But it has also caused devastating harm.
+But as a singular defining worldview, it has also caused devastating harm.
 As I shared with the group from New Hampshire, without integration into the whole of life and without recognition of our deep inter-relatedness, this worldview becomes one of domination and extraction that acts as a consumptive cancer on our own lives and on all life.
 Indeed, every crisis we’re currently experiencing – from ecological collapse to the pandemic to the rise of fascism and the enduring need for the Black Lives Matter movement – all of it can be traced back to the worldview of separation and divergence that has characterized the outgoing era.

 The good news is that a wiser, more compassionate and more effective worldview is emerging – one that is well equipped to carry us into an Age of Thrivability.